marton-balazs-kovacs/tenzing/README.md

 ## Contribution

-We would like tenzing to be make any contributorship-related task easy for researchers, so we are open to new ideas and feature requests.
+We are open to new ideas and feature requests.
+We think Tenzing has the potential to make additional contributorship-related tasks easy for researchers.

 Please note that the ‘tenzing’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project,